 - 1 cup heavy cream

-- 3 tbsp shallot
+- 3 tablespoon shallot

-- 1 cup shrimp stock recipe follows
+- ½ cup shrimp stock or chicken stock

 - 8 oz Milkweed clouches asparagus, broccoli, or another green vegetable could be substituted